-I had an interesting epiphany the other day.
+I had an interesting epiphany the other day on the decline of commercial voiceover.
 After booking a big-brand commercial client through a website walk-in, I took stock of my daily rake: One fantastic commercial client and a smaller one.
 Three Corporate Narration jobs.
 One new E-Learning client and a repeat from a steady customer.
 One stray Telephony job.
 Guess what got me excited?
 Hint: It wasn’t the big commercial win.
 I’ll do a few spots for them at a fair rate, and then, like most commercial clients in today’s marketplace, they will probably move on.
-One of those three Corporates, however, will likely become a weekly customer for the next few years.
+However, one of those three Corporates will likely become a weekly customer for the next few years.
 And the E-Learning client has the potential to add tens of thousands of words of narration to my invoice list each year for the foreseeable future.

-Even a few years ago a sexy new commercial client would have made my week.
-Having a chest-thumping brand to add to the client list, and a really sharp spot or five for your portfolio later on, was always a signature score.
-The ego-stroke is still nice, but the fact is that the business of commercial voiceover has been and remains in deep flux and, ultimately, substantial decline.
+A sexy new commercial client would have made my week even a few years ago.
+Having a chest-thumping brand to add to the client list and a sharp spot or five for your portfolio later on was always a signature score.
+The ego stroke is still nice, but the commercial voiceover business remains in deep flux and substantially declines.

 If you’re waiting for my usual silver lining, you’re going to be disappointed.
 While I strongly suspect commercial rates have hit a floor, things aren’t going back to the good old days.
 As much as we fight the trend, the inevitable result of a supply/demand imbalance in favor of those on the demand side is that those on the supply side have to adapt and innovate.
 Commercial buyers will continue to move away from high-cost models wherever they can get away with it.
 Most will not compromise quality to save a buck, but they WILL look for a middle ground.
 The union, agents, talent managers, and casting directors are under more pressure than ever before because of this.
 Many of the traditional commercial VO gatekeepers, while touting their remaining high-profile clients and trying to put on a smile in public, are privately worrying about how long they will be able to keep the doors open.
 In recent months we have seen a slew of castings from very well-respected sources that five years ago would have been rejected out of hand for the rates offered.
 Multiple cut downs with little or no extra pay.
 Long cycles or even buyouts.
 Occasionally exclusivity without reasonable compensation.
 The writing is on the wall.